A. Introduction to the Sermon on the Mount.

 ii.
 It did not take long for these words of Jesus to ring true to His followers.
 Early Christians heard many enemies say all kinds of evil against them falsely for Jesus' sake.
 Christians were accused of:

-Š Revolutionary fanaticism, because they believed that Jesus would return and there would be an apocalyptic end to history.
+· Revolutionary fanaticism, because they believed that Jesus would return and bring an apocalyptic end to history.

 c.
 Rejoice and be exceedingly glad: Literally, we could translate this phrase to say that the persecuted should "leap for joy."
 Why?
 Because the persecuted will have great reward in heaven, and because the persecuted are in good company: the prophets before them were also persecuted.